Viola lutea: Distribution

 Within Great Britain, Viola lutea is found only in upland areas north of a line drawn between the Severn and Humber estuaries; it ranges in altitude from 200 m in Derbyshire to 1070 m in Breadalbane.
 In Ireland, its distribution is more scattered geographically, and ranges vertically from sea level in County Clare to 380 m in the Wicklow Mountains.

-Uses
+Cultivation

+Viola lutea is cultivated as an ornamental plant, for a position in full sun or partial shade with rich soil.

-Viola lutea is the main progenitor for the common cultivated garden pansy, V. × wittrockiana.
+It is the main progenitor for the common cultivated garden pansy, V. × wittrockiana.
 This hybrid was created by gardeners in Britain in the early 19th century.